xma711/notebook/computer_networks/tcp/README.md

 Another case that sender thinks that a packet is lost is when an ACK never comes within the RTO (retransmission timeout) interval.
 RTO = RTT (round-trip time) + 4 * mean deviation.

-Upon detecing lost packet, the sender will retransmit the lost packet. (just the single packet? or the packet indicated in ack + all packets after?)
+Upon detecting lost packet, the sender will retransmit the lost packet. (just the single packet? or the packet indicated in ACK + all packets after?)

 TCP in cellular networks